DevExpress-Examples/XAF_Security_E4908/XPO/ASP.NetCore/Blazor.ServerSide/Readme.md

 - Make sure that your environment meets [Microsoft Blazor Prerequisites](https://docs.devexpress.com/Blazor/401055/getting-started/prerequisites).
 - [Download and run two unified installers for .NET Framework and .NET Core 3.1 Desktop Development](https://www.devexpress.com/Products/Try/)
   - *We recommend that you select all products when you run the DevExpress installer.
 It will register local NuGet package sources and item / project templates required for these tutorials.
 You can uninstall unnecessary components later.*
-- Download DevExpress Blazor UI Components from the [DevExpress NuGet feed](https://nuget.devexpress.com/)).
-  - *If you have a pre-release version of our components, for example, provided with the hotfix, you also have a pre-release version of NuGet packages.
-These packages will not be restored automatically and you need to update them manually as described in the [Updating Packages](https://docs.devexpress.com/GeneralInformation/118420/Installation/Install-DevExpress-Controls-Using-NuGet-Packages/Updating-Packages) article using the [Include prerelease](https://docs.microsoft.com/en-us/nuget/create-packages/prerelease-packages#installing-and-updating-pre-release-packages) option.*
 - Build the solution and run the _XafSolution.Win_ project to log in under 'User' or 'Admin' with an empty password.
 The application will generate a database with business objects from the _XafSolution.Module_ project.
 - Add the _XafSolution.Module_ assembly reference to your application.